 And with that final feature, we’ve been able to easily identify the most problematic areas with your game according to your community.
 Continued monitoring of these issues can help you identify if any fixes you put in place have positive responses or make things worse.

-We hope this article has helped demonstrate how Player XP allows you to go beyond just reporting on sentiment and community discussion, and how it allows you to dig into your data to answer questions that your team have.
+We hope this article has helped demonstrate how Player XP allows you to go beyond just reporting on sentiment and community discussion.
+Allowing you to dig into your data and answer questions that your team has.

 If you are interested in learning more about Player XP, please do not hesitate to contact us at firstname.lastname@example.org.